firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_controller_tuning.md

 - Track crews still avoid monoarm forks on high-power scooters despite motorcycle examples—dual legs remain the safer choice when stability is the priority.[^monofork]
 - Miniwalker’s race win underscored how lighter packs help on technical circuits; big batteries reduce sag but add enough mass to slow lap times when rider skill is equal.[^light-pack]
 - Even die-hard drag builders concede most race scooters use chain drives today—treat belt-drive concepts as experimental until they prove durability.[^chain-drive]
+- Rob Ver’s 22 S Spintend 240A setup is touching 35 kW and 132 km/h with ~80 A field weakening, but he is still roasting tyres and has already swapped MOSFETs twice—once after a 22 S BMS failure mid-launch.[^rob35kw]
+- His aging Dualtron chassis shows the limit of legacy front hubs: even at 116 A per controller the GT1 wheel free-spins, forcing tyre upgrades and aggressive weight transfer to find grip.[^rob_front]
+- Smart Repair’s GT1 build now runs 420 A phase on the rear and just 120 A up front (both capped around 85 A battery) because the front tyre spins at 80 km/h—traction, not controller ceiling, is the bottleneck.[^smart_traction]
+- EU riders keep reminding each other that public roads remain capped at 25 km/h despite 22 S/200 A builds, so stealth profiles and gentle launches stay part of compliance strategy.[^eu_cap]
+- Builders still want data on VESC traction control mid-corner—the community is logging tests to confirm whether it prevents burnouts or can stabilise lean angles too.[^tc_question]

 ---
 [^hub-lineup]: knowledge/notes/input_part007_review.md lines 12-16.